7 Tips for Using Instagram for Business

 Instagram is one of the most active social media channels for highlighting collaborators and sharing customer success stories.
 Even if you don’t officially partner with a non-profit organisation, you can give to charity or do a fundraiser a couple of times a year.
 It’s all good as long as the cause aligns with your brand values and mission.
 Take into account that not everyone is monitoring hashtags on social media, so tagging an account is usually a better choice if you want to get noticed.

 Keeping your customers interested is an essential part of any effective marketing campaign.
 Reward your loyal followers with exclusive content.
 Let them be the first to know about new products, services or events.
 Create teaser photos that build anticipation or satisfy curiosity for your new releases, office openings or stores.
 This kind of preview makes your Instagram followers feel special and keeps them coming back for more insider information.

-7. Analyze your success and build on it
+7. Analyse your success and build on it

-Without taking a step back and analyzing what worked and didn’t, marketing becomes a guessing game.
-The truth is, you can read all the articles in the world about the best practices and publishing times, but you will only find out what works for your clients through testing and measuring results.
+Without taking a step back and analysing what worked and didn’t, marketing becomes a guessing game.
+The truth is, you can read all the articles in the world about the best practices and publishing times.
+But you will only find out what works for your clients through testing and measuring results.

 HITS – A Creative Web Design Agency based in Hampshire